-(I) Petroleum Capital Funding LP.
+(l) Petroleum Capital Funding LP.

-On November 26, 2019, in terms of a term sheet entered into with Petroleum Capital Funding LP ("PCF"), the Company intends raising \$2,400,000 in convertible debentures with an original issue discount ("OID") of 20% for net proceeds of \$2,000,000.
-The debentures will have 100% warrant coverage on the proceeds raised, excluding the OID.
-The convertible debentures will bear interest at 10% per annum.
+On November 26, 2019, further to a term sheet entered into with Petroleum Capital Funding LP ("PCF"), the Company realized gross proceeds of \$265,000 from the private placement of a convertible debenture in the principal amount of \$318,000.
+The convertible debentures were offered and sold with an original issue discount ("OID") of 20%.
+The debentures were offered with 100% warrant coverage on the proceeds raised, excluding the OID.
+The convertible debentures bear interest at 10% per annum.
 The proceeds raised, net of the OID, will be convertible into common shares, and mature 4 years from the date of the first closing.